Dasharo/docs/docs/kb/edk2-capsule-updates.md

 #### Prepare _root_ for EDK build system

 EDK gets _root_ certificate(s) in a PCD.
-The PCD name differ and support one or many certificates, in this case it's `gFmpDevicePkgTokenSpaceGuid.PcdFmpDevicePkcs7CertBufferXdr` which expects one or more certificates in DER (binary) form combined via XDR (simple format where
+The PCD names differ and support one or many certificates, in this case it's `gFmpDevicePkgTokenSpaceGuid.PcdFmpDevicePkcs7CertBufferXdr` which expects one or more certificates in DER (binary) form combined via XDR (simple format where